Flawless Skin with Ayurveda

-Do you feel under pressure to achieve a glowing, blemish free complexion year round?
-How much have you spent on skin products all touting to give you that perfect skin -hundreds or maybe even thousands of dollars each year?
+Do you feel under pressure to achieve a glowing, blemish-free complexion year-round?
+How much have you spent on skin products, all touting to give you that flawless skin -hundreds or maybe even thousands of dollars each year?
 If you are anything like me – you probably have a drawer full of half used skin care products.

 Ayurveda views the skin as a window into the health of the whole body.
 Your skin (tvak) weathers the storm through each season, keeping you warm in the winter and cool in the summer.
 It protects you from harmful pathogens and acts as a barrier, guarding your internal tissues and organs from the outside world.
 Let me share with you how to support your skin, including a number of traditional Ayurvedic herbs.
 By the end, you may just be thinking about your skin in an entirely new light!